nus-unix-workshop/2021-s1/docs/wsl.md

 ## Getting ready to install tools

-WSL comes with `apt` as the package manager, which is a convenient way to list, search, install, update, and uninstall software and libraries in WSL.
+Ubuntu comes with `apt` as the package manager, which is a convenient way to list, search, install, update, and uninstall software and libraries in WSL.

 After you have set up WSL, run the following:
 ```Bash